Peter Matthews (police officer)

-On his return to England he was appointed Chief Superintendent in charge of "P" Division, with headquarters at Catford.
-In 1965 he became Chief Constable of East Suffolk, and briefly continued as Chief Constable of Suffolk when the East Suffolk force merged with the West Suffolk and Ipswich forces in 1967 to create a single county constabulary.
+On his return to England he was appointed chief superintendent in charge of "P" Division, with headquarters at Catford.
+In 1965 he became Chief Constable of East Suffolk, and briefly continued as chief constable of Suffolk when the East Suffolk force merged with the West Suffolk and Ipswich forces in 1967 to create a single county constabulary.

-In 1968 he was appointed Chief Constable of Surrey, a position he held until his retirement in 1982.
-During that time he took over as head of Operation Countryman, a major investigation into police corruption in the Metropolitan Police, from Asst.
-Chief Constable Leonard Burt of the Dorset Constabulary.
+In 1968 he was appointed chief constable of Surrey, a position he held until his retirement in 1982.
+During that time he took over as head of Operation Countryman, a major investigation into police corruption in the Metropolitan Police, from Assistant Chief Constable Leonard Burt of the Dorset Constabulary.